svanimpe/fcats-workshop/README.md

 - **Main** is an executable target and contains bootstrap code.
 It sets up a router and starts the server.
 - **Fcats** is a library containing all of the app's functionality.
 - **FcatsTests** is a test target for **Fcats**.
-An example end-to-end test is included.
+Some example end-to-end tests are included.

-> **Note**: This app's architecture is a simplified version of the architecture for [Around The Table](https://github.com/svanimpe/around-the-table), which will be released later this year.
+> **Note**: This app's architecture is a simplified version of the architecture for [Around The Table](https://github.com/svanimpe/around-the-table), which is a full-scale server-side Swift project.

-To recreate this project, start by initializing an empty project:
+To recreate this example, start by initializing an empty project:

 ```
 mkdir Fcats
 cd Fcats
-swift package init --type=executable
+swift package init --type executable
 ```

 Before creating an Xcode project, first set up the modules.
 A **keep.swift** file is added to empty modules so these modules get included in the Xcode project.
 You can remove these files once you've added actual source files.